Bayh-Dole Act: Everything You Need to Know

 - South Korea

 Do you need help with an innovation?
 The nuances of the Bayh-Dole Act are difficult for a layperson to understand.
 Your best bet is to post your legal need on the UpCounsel marketplace.
 Many of these attorneys have years of experience with helping innovators bring their ideas into the business world.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.